Exception analysis is a diagnostics feature that allows you to see which exceptions occurred in your environment during a selected analysis timeframe.

 The Exceptions overview page charts the number of exceptions over time (see example below).
 A comprehensive list of the top exceptions (based on occurrence count) appears beneath the chart on the Exception classes tab.
-The Affected services tab indicates which services are impacted and to what extent.
+The Affected services tab indicates which services are impacted by each exception and to what extent.
 You can change the analysis timeframe using the global timeframe selector in the upper right corner of the page.
 Or use the Add filter button to filter the list of requests or services you’re interested in.

 The next typical step is to select a specific exception class (

 java.net.SocketTimeoutException in this example).
 This filters the chart and tables to show only the selected exception class (see below).